robin-gahlawat/Typeracer-game/README.md

-A simple typing game : Write as many words as you can in 30seconds.
+A simple typing game : Random words will be shown to you on screen and you have to type those words as fast as you can.

+Features :
+-> Timer
+-> Random word selector
+-> A window where your correct and wrong typed words are tracked separately.